dataaxiom/ghcr-cleanup-action/README.md

-If the tag links to an image with multiple tags the action will unlink the tag before is deleted, effectively untagging the image but the underlying image will not be deleted unless all of its tags are deleted.
+If the tag links to an image with multiple tags the action will unlink the tag before is deleted, effectively untagging the image but the underlying image will not be deleted (unless all of its other tags have been deleted also).

 The option can make use of a simple wildcard syntax to match multiple images.
 See the [wildcard-match](https://github.com/axtgr/wildcard-match#readme) project